Battle of Zújar: Battle

-Results
+Outcome

 Godinot was only 8 mi from Baza.
 Possession of that city would cut off Freire's retreat route, but the French general hesitated.
 La Cuadra was reported approaching from the east and his men were worn out from marching and fighting.
-So Godinot halted his troops and threw out scouts.
+So Godinot halted his troops and sent out scouts.
 Meanwhile, Freire heard of O'Donnell's rout and slipped away from the Gor ravine in the evening and marched his entire army through Baza at night.
 At daylight on 10 August, Soult found the Gor lines empty and ordered Latour-Maubourg to conduct an immediate pursuit.

 The French cavalry caught up with Freire's rear guard at Las Vertientes, 10 mi east of Baza.
 The Spanish general posted the divisions of Loy and Osorio to protect his infantry.
 However, General of Brigade Pierre Benoit Soult led a charge which routed the Spanish cavalry.
 With their cavalry shattered, the Spanish infantry left the main highway and made for the hills.
 Creagh, Lardizabal, and La Cuadra retreated to the north in the direction of Caravaca de la Cruz while Sanz and O'Donnell withdrew to the south toward Oria and Albox.
 The flight was so rapid that one retreating column covered 37 mi on the 10th.

 Marshal Soult reached Vélez-Rubio on the main highway with 12,000 troops.
 With Freire's army split in two, the city of Murcia, 70 mi east was utterly unprotected.
 But the marshal determined to suppress the guerillas instead.
 On 14 August the two parts of the Spanish army rendezvoused at Alcantarilla, just west of Murcia, where Blake rejoined them.
 The army numbered 4,000 fewer men than it had when it began the campaign.
 On the 14th, Soult turned back to the west and split his army into several columns.
 One column reoccupied Almería while the others began to hunt down the guerilla bands.
 The French laid a heavy hand on the countryside, sacking villages and shooting people out of hand.
 Soult also exhibited harshness.
-During the campaign, the French captured Charles Cléry, an émigré officer, the son of the servant of King Louis XVI of France.
+During the campaign, the French captured Charles Cléry, an émigré officer, the son of the servant of King Louis XVI.
 Though the man had since served in both the Austrian and Spanish armies, Soult had the man court-martialled and shot.

 The French did not have things all their own way.
 Conde de Montijo's band captured two companies of Poles near Motril on 21 August.
 Soon afterward, his men repulsed a 1,500-man French column.

 The next combat in the region was the Battle of Bornos on 5 November 1811.